Classic Pork Breakfast Sausage

 Pork Breakfast Sausage

-Trim as much fat as you can off the meat, make sure there no bones attached to the pork.
+Trim as much fat as you can off the meat, and make sure there are no bones attached to the pork.
 Carefully cut the pork into pieces before placing them in your food processor or meat grinder.
-I weighed the meat to make sure the recipe would be accurate with the spices added.
+I weighed the meat to ensure the recipe would be accurate with the added spices.

 I placed small amounts of the pork into the Food Processor and used the “pulse” button several times until it looked like what I wanted.

-What I love about making the pork breakfast sausage myself is I know what’s in it.
+What I love about making my own pork breakfast sausage is knowing what’s in it.
 There are zero weird ingredients.
 What you see below is what I added to the ground pork.
 After grinding the pork, add the sage, salt, pepper, and bread crumbs.

-I used my hands to mix it thoroughly, or at least as well as I could with my hands.
+I used my hands to mix it thoroughly, or at least as well as I could.
 It reminds me of making ground beef meatloaf.
-After mixing, mound the pork into 1/4 pound patties and fry them in a frying pan.
+After mixing, form the pork into 1/4-pound patties and fry them in a frying pan.
 I didn’t add any oil when I fried them.

-Cook over medium-high heat for 5 minutes on each side until the center temperature is at least 160 degrees.
+Cook over medium-high heat for 5 minutes on each side, until the center reaches at least 160°F (71 °C).
 Cook them as soon as possible if you aren’t freezing them.

 Finished Product